 - I cancelled subscriptions to a couple of food magazines whose high-calorie, sugar-filled recipes no longer served my needs.
 When I changed my eating habits, I knew I never would make any of the luscious cakes and casseroles featured in those magazines and on their covers.

 - On social media, I “unfollowed” people and companies who only posted photos and recipes of desserts and unhealthy food.
 Because Reese’s cups can be weaknesses of mine, I had to unfollow the Reese’s page on Facebook when I decided I wanted to reduce my sugar intake.
 Now, by not seeing those posts, I don’t think about what I may be missing by not eating one.

 - I selected other people to “follow” whose vision, values, and ideas around health and wellness mirror those I have or want to have.
 This keeps my mind in the right places as I work toward my own goals.

 What could help you crowd out unhealthy distractions?

-Who do you want chatting in your Healthy Echo Chamber?
+Whose voices do you want in your Healthy Echo Chamber?

-Thanks for joining me for Step 2 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+I’m Amy, an integrative health coach, and this is Step 2 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
+You can read other posts in the series here.
+If you’d like to stay in touch, I invite you to subscribe to receive my weekly updates delivered to your inbox.